alfazet/alfazet.github.io/content/blog/rust-patterns.md

     // and more
 }
 ```
-Now let's pass those `SurfaceParams` to a rendering function.
+Now let's pass `SurfaceParams` to a rendering function.
 Our first instinct is to pass a reference to the entire struct.
-But then using individual parameters inside the function becomes quite clunky.
+But then using individual parameters inside the function will become quite verbose.
 ```rust
 fn render(surf_params: &SurfaceParams) {
     // ...